UC Davis Data Explorer

 The output of each query from the UC ReX Data Explorer is a numeric count of patients by site that match the criteria identified in the query.
 The numeric count helps investigators assess the feasibility of their study idea by identifying whether there are sufficient numbers of prospective subjects within the UC system.

-The sources of information for the Data Explorer are de-identified data-sets that are extracted from each institution's clinical data warehouse or EMR, transformed into a common data representatation, and stored in a separate, dedicated data repository at each institution.
+The sources of information for the Data Explorer are de-identified datasets that are extracted from each institution's clinical data warehouse or EMR, transformed into a common data representation, and stored in a separate, dedicated data repository at each institution.
 The patient information from each site is de-identified using recognized best practices.

-Logon to Data Explorer: Prior authorization and training required (request ACCESS).
+Logon to Data Explorer: Prior authorization and training required (see Request Access page).
 You will need to be on the UC Davis network or VPN.